General measurements with limited resources and their application to quantum unambiguous state discrimination: Measuring with limited resources

 \section{Measuring with limited resources}

-As we noted before, current quantum devices provide us with only limited resources.
-If a desired measurement is more complicated, these resources might not allow us to implement them.
-A straightforward idea then is to split the measurement into a sequence of partial ones as depicted in Fig.~\ref{fig:partitioning}.
-While in classical world such action bears no problems, in quantum case we know, that every measurement disturbs measured state.
-A question arises now, whether it is possible to devise such procedure that would allow us to implement the measurement in such a sequential way.
-The question has two parts, (i) whether on general level such splitting is theoretically possible, and (ii) if so, whether this procedure is simply implementable and what are its limitations.
+As we noted before, current quantum devices provide us with highly limited resources.
+If a desired measurement is more complicated, these resources might not even allow us to implement it.
+A straightforward idea is to split the measurement into a sequence of binary measurements as depicted in Fig.~\ref{fig:partitioning}.
+While in the classical world such action bears no problems, in the quantum case we know, that every measurement disturbs measured state.
+A question arises, whether it is possible to devise a general procedure that would allow us to implement the measurement in such a sequential way.
+The question has two parts, (i) whether on general level such splitting is theoretically possible, and (ii) if so, whether this procedure is implementable.

-The answer to these questions has been in general provided in \cite{AnOi08}.
-In this paper we present a slightly different way of obtaining the result and later, we apply this procedure to study unambiguous state discrimination.
-We obtain the result by first showing that the L\"uder's measurements allow for fine-graining of results.
-Then we show how to perform these measurements for qubit measurements, which in turn allows us to implement this procedure on current quantum devices based on qubit registers.
+The answer to the first question has been to large extent provided in \cite{AnOi08}.
+In this paper, we present a slightly different way of obtaining the result, and later, we apply this procedure to study unambiguous state discrimination.
+We start by showing that the L\"uders measurements allow for fine-graining of results, answering point (i).
+Then we show how to implement qubit-assisted measurements, what in turn allows us to implement this procedure on current quantum devices based on qubit registers.
 This shall answer point (ii).